magento/devdocs/guides/v2.0/howdoi/checkout/checkout_new_field.md

 **Step 4**

-To add an extension attribute to address model on the server side, add the <YourModule_dir>/etc/extension_attributes.xml file
+To add an extension attribute to the address model on the server-side, add the `extension_attributes.xml` file in the `<YourModule_dir>/etc/` directory.

+Following is a sample `extension_attributes.xml`:

+{%highlight xml%}
 <?xml version="1.0"?>

 <config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:framework:Api/etc/extension_attributes.xsd">